cheind/rmds/README.md

 License
 ---------------
-*rmds* is Copyright (c) 2010 Christoph Heindl.
-It is free software, and may be redistributed under the terms specified in the [License](http://github.com/cheind/rmds/raw/master/License) file.
+*RMDS* is copyright 2010 Christoph Heindl.
+It is free software, and may be redistributed under the terms specified in the {file:LICENSE.md} file.